AyoRIT/YOLOV7/README.md

 ## Notes and Tips
 - **Hardware Requirements**:
-   - For full COCO training, a GPU is recommended.
+   - For full COCO training, a GPU is required.

 - **Configuring Training Parameters**:
    - Edit `data/hyp.scratch.p5.yaml` to adjust hyperparameters such as learning rate and augmentation settings.